Vladimir Romanov's ownership of Heart of Midlothian F.C.: Finances

+Administration and end of ownership

+Hearts formally entered administration under BDO on 19 June 2013 with debts of approximately £25 million.
+Romanov-associated companies remained central to any sale: Ukio Bankas held security over Tynecastle, while UBIG controlled the majority shareholding.

+BDO selected Foundation of Hearts as preferred bidder on 15 August 2013.
+Creditors conditionally approved its proposed company voluntary arrangement on 29 November, with the £2.5 million offer set against debts then reported as approaching £30 million.

+Budge supplied the acquisition finance through Bidco, which acquired the controlling shareholding and the bank's security over Tynecastle on 9 May 2014.
+Hearts exited administration on 11 June.
+Bidco initially retained the shares while Foundation of Hearts funded the club and raised the money required under the agreement.
+The controlling shareholding transferred to the Foundation on 30 August 2021.

 Loan moves from FBK Kaunas

 Loan moves from Romanov's Lithuanian club FBK Kaunas to Hearts proved controversial in Scottish football.
 Loan transfers from clubs outside Scotland are automatically exempt from the limitation on signing players on loan.
 Reaction to the influx of Lithuanian players amongst Hearts supporters was mixed, with several being booed for perceived poor performance and the perception that they received preferential treatment.
 In contrast, others such as Andrius Velička (Hearts top scorer in 2006–07) and Marius Žaliūkas became established important first team players.

 Roman Romanov

 Roman Romanov (Роман Романов) (born 1976) is a Lithuanian businessman of Russian origin as well as the one time, largely absentee chairman of Hearts.
 Romanov is the son of Hearts' former majority shareholder Vladimir Romanov.
 Romanov joined Hearts as a non-executive director on 1 February 2005, after his father acquired a controlling interest in the company.
 Following the departures of George Foulkes and Phil Anderton on 31 October 2005, he was appointed as chairman and interim chief executive.
 Hearts announced at the time that Romanov would assume the title of chief executive "on a temporary basis... pending a further appointment".
 As of April 2009 no further appointment to that position had been made, although Campbell Ogilvie was promoted to the position of managing director with responsibility for day-to-day operations of the club.

 Like his father, Romanov accused the Scottish football authorities of conspiring against Hearts.
 He stated at the club's annual general meeting in April 2008 that the Scottish Premier League was a "fixed" league and that referees had "screwed" Hearts frequently during the 2007-08 season.

 As his father's business empire collapsed, Romanov was removed from any link to Hearts by the purchase of the club by Ann Budge in 2014.